14 things you should be doing even if you aren’t currently seeking a job

 - Dating sites – Make sure that you aren’t recognizable from your profile.
 This is true for ‘innocent’ sites as well as some of the more bawdy sites.

-- Any other site you participate in
+- Any other site where you participate and are active

 5. Keep an eye on the jobs being advertised in your field.

 If you continually see an ad for “Full Stack Web Developer for the Acme Company”, that could be a red flag.
 Either that job is phony or they are losing employees as fast as they hire them.
 By checking in regularly you will spot patterns.

 6. Search for yourself in the search engines.

 Some recruiters and hiring managers will ‘Google’ prospective employees.
 If your name is common, perhaps “John Smith”, then the noise to signal ratio is very high.
 You can hide in the crowd.
 This can be good or bad.
 On the other hand, if you have a name like mine, Chris Mendla, then you are more easily found.
 Try variations on your name and see what shows.
 If you are on Google, check All, images, videos and news.
 Try different variations on your name: Chris Mendla, Christopher Mendla, Christopher G. Mendla etc.

 If something embarrassing shows up on the first page you can decide if you want to try to bump it down.
 One way to do this is to make sure that you have a lot of ‘web presence’.
 For example, posting questions to support boards under your own name will often show up in the search results for your name.

 7. Be sure to have personal contact information for your true friends at work.

 If you have colleagues that you trust, be sure you get their personal email and phone numbers.
 One thing to be careful with today with all of the news about sexual harassment is to make sure that there is no hint of wanting the contacts for unprofessional purposes.